+The Onitsha Market Literature books were quite short, and dealt with a variety of subjects from love, crime, manuals on how to write love letters.
+This started out in 1947 with Cyprian Ekwensi's 'When Love Whispers'.
 The Onitsha writings have two distinct characteristics: a fascination with westernized urban life and the desire to warn the newly arrived against the corruption and dangers that accompany it.
 Typical titles are Rose Only Loved My Money, Drunkards Believe Bar as Heaven, Why Some Rich Men Have No Trust in Some Girls, and How to Get a Lady in Love.
 Sentimental novelettes, political tracts, and "how to" guides on writing love letters, handling money, and attaining prosperity all have achieved great commercial success at Onitsha market.